Industrial architecture: 1914 to present

-As architecture becomes modernized throughout the years, the more traditional industrial sites throughout Europe and the United States continue to decrease.
+As architecture became modernized throughout the years, the more traditional industrial sites throughout Europe and the United States continued to decrease.
 For instance, coal is a raw material that was heavily used throughout the industrial revolution, so there were coal mines.
 Buildings continued to increase in size to accommodate mass production.
-The overall design of modern-day building are more sleek and are more spacious.
+The overall design of modern-day buildings is sleeker and more spacious.